balintkissdev/realtime-chat-rust/README.md

 # Real-time chat application service in Rust

-> A mixed programming language project using Rust for the chat server backend and "vanilla" TypeScript for the frontend (without any JavaScript frameworks).
+> A mixed programming language project using Rust for the chat server backend and TypeScript+React for the frontend.

 ![Demo](doc/img/demo.png)